bambrozio/academic-corner/dit/MScDataAnalytics/probabilityAndStatisticalInference/README.md

 - Confidence Intervals (CI)
     - CI represents a range of values between which we think a population value will fall
+    - Compute the mean of a sample in order to estimate the mean of the population.
+        - Clearly, if you already know the population mean, there would be no need for a Confidence Interval.
     - Eg.: Suppose we are looking at our fish in Lough Mask
         - True mean: 15 thousand fish
         - Sample mean: 17 thousand fish